Skip to main content

 1. Go to Settings and select Assessments (or Codes, depending on your General settings label).

-2. Click the New… button in the table toolbar to add a new code.
+2. Click the New… button in the table toolbar.
+The New assessments dialog opens with one empty row.

-6. If you want this assessment to be selected automatically when your end users enter a new contact in Broadstripes, check Is Default.
+5. If you want one code to be selected automatically when your end users enter a new contact in Broadstripes, click the Default button on its row.

 Customize assessment colors